 The Lake George Association Board of Directors are volunteers, serving the Lake’s residents, businesses and municipalities with their time and their talents.
 We thank them for their service in protecting Lake George, supporting the staff of the Lake George Association and in promoting the benefits of Lake-Friendly Living.

-Mary Caravella (Bolton Landing)
+Dr. Mary Caravella

 Ginger Henry Kuenzel

 Basin-wide Advisory Board:

 Chair: Donald Rice (non-voting advisor)